MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/cloud-for-games.md

 ---
 title: Using cloud services for UWP games
-description: Learn more about implementing cloud as a backend for your UWP games. ms.assetid: 1a7088e0-0d7b-11e6-8e05-0002a5d5c51b ms.date: 03/27/2018 ms.topic: article
+description: When developing UWP games across platforms and devices, use a cloud backend to help scale your games according to demand. ms.assetid: 1a7088e0-0d7b-11e6-8e05-0002a5d5c51b ms.date: 03/27/2018 ms.topic: article